MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-depreciate-amortize.md

 ## To copy fixed asset ledger entries between depreciation books
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Depreciation Books**, and then choose the related link.
 2. Open the relevant depreciation book card, and then choose the **Copy Depreciation Book** action.
-3. In the **Copy Depreciation Book** page, fill in the fields as necessary.
+3. On the **Copy Depreciation Book** page, fill in the fields as necessary.
 4. Choose the **OK** button.

 The copied lines are created in either the fixed asset G/L journal or the fixed asset journal, depending on whether the depreciation book that you are copying has integration to the general ledger.